acdphp/laravel-multitenancy/README.md

 ```

 ## Bypassing Scope
-- Sometimes, it's needed to bypass scoping when accessing a model that belongs to a tenant but on public endpoints.
-Example when logging in.
+- Sometimes, it's needed to bypass scoping when accessing a model that belongs to a tenant.
 ```php
 use Acdphp\Multitenancy\Facades\Tenancy;